The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 When travelling in France, you must follow these COVID-19 safety rules:

-The information above was last checked on 27/01/2022.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your coach to Nice from Madrid before travelling.
+The information above was last checked on 08/08/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your coach from Madrid to Nice before travelling.

-The restriction level for your return coach to Madrid, Spain from Nice is: Partially open.
+The restriction level for your return coach to Madrid, Spain from Nice is: Fully open.

 Conditions of reentry: